SAFETAG/SAFETAG/en/adids/risk_modeling/input.md

   * If an asset/process becomes unreliable.
     * Consistency is when assets behave and work as expected, all the time.

-##### B. Identifying the consequence of threat on identified process/action
+##### B. Identifying the consequence of threats on identified process/action

-In this exercise the trainee leads the participants in an overview of the consequences of the identified during the activity and then a **rapid** ranking of the importance of process' based upon the consequences if they fail.
+In this exercise the trainee leads the participants in an overview of the consequences of the identified threats during the activity and then a **rapid** ranking of the importance of processes based upon the consequences if they fail.

-This exercise has the trainee lead the participants on a brainstorming of hypothetical consequences when certain threats occur to the process' and actions identified earlier.
-Identify the warning's, notices, status indicators, training, and policies that already exist to address these risks.
+This exercise has the trainee lead the participants on a brainstorming of hypothetical consequences when certain threats occur to the processes and actions identified earlier.
+Identify the warnings, notices, status indicators, training, and policies that already exist to address these risks.

 Current approaches to addressing these risks are used to anchor the recommendations in the final report within existing organizational practices.